 With this in mind, it can be fun to make the rule that the player who is leading in score shoots first.
 This gives the other players a chance to catch up.
 In the situation where 2 players are tied, the first shot is taken by whichever of those players previously had the higher score.

 Whenever people are playing outside of a tournament that has established rules I always encourage the idea of adjusting the rules to make this game as fun as possible for everyone at the table.
 This 1v1v1 format is no exception.
 Tweak the rules and above all, have a blast.

-Jon Conrad and Reid Tracey joined me again for a quick three rounds of One-V-One-V-One Crokinole.
+Jon Conrad and Reid Tracey joined me again for a quick to show crokinole how to play One-V-One-V-One.
 As before, there is no editing done or explaining as the game goes on.
 This is just for you to see this style of play in action.
 Enjoy.

 In conclusion, make sure there is always room at the table for Gramma!
 Let everyone play.
 There are always options to get everyone in on the game.
 Get creative.
 Make up your own rules.
 Invite new friends to play and share your love for the greatest game on earth!